scribu/wp-front-end-editor/readme.txt

 First see [Common Mistakes in Themes](http://scribu.net/wordpress/front-end-editor/common-mistakes-in-themes.html).

-Next, check for JavaScript errors (In Firefox, press Ctrl + Shift + J and reload the page).
+Next, check for JavaScript errors. [http://getfirebug.com/](Firebug) is a great tool for this.

 = Does it work with WP Super Cache? =